Online Master’s in Communication Disorders Programs – Including Speech Pathology in 2023

 Admissions Requirements

-While each school will have its own admissions requirements, most include the following in order to be accepted into an MCD program:
+While each school will have its own admissions requirements, most include the following to be accepted into an MCD program:

 • Bachelor's degree in a related field, such as speech-language pathology (students with undergrad degrees in unrelated fields may be required to take more prerequisite courses)